wxwzl/web-file-selector/docs/interfaces/Options.md

 • `Optional` **maxSize**: `number`

- Defines the max size of file that can be selected.
+ Defines the max size of file that can be selected.uint:MB

 #### Defined in